-Portosystemic Shunt in dogs is usually a hereditary condition, which means that nowadays selective breeding has made it fairly uncommon.
-That said however, it does still happen, and when it does you and your poor loved one aren’t going to really care that this is now considered a rather “uncommon” condition.
+Portosystemic Shunt in dogs is usually a hereditary condition, which nowadays, selective breeding has made it reasonably uncommon.
+However, it does still happen, and when it does, you and your poor loved one aren’t going to care that this is now considered a relatively “uncommon” condition.

-When a dog does suffer from this condition, it really does cause him or her quite a bit of pain, and if left untreated Portosystemic Shunt is likely to be fatal.
-This is why we wanted to take a moment and discuss what it might be like to own a dog that has been diagnosed with this condition this way you’ll not only know what to expect, you may also be able to diagnosis the problem sooner so that your dog can get the care he or she need more quickly.
+When a dog does suffer from this condition, it does cause them quite a bit of pain, and if left untreated, Portosystemic Shunt is likely to be fatal.
+This is why we wanted to take a moment and discuss what it might be like to own a dog diagnosed with this condition.
+This way, you’ll not only know what to expect, but you may also be able to diagnose the problem sooner so that your dog can get the care they need more quickly.